 - Think ahead.

-2. If you are planning on finding out the sex, consider waiting until after your shower to find out.
 That way, the gifts you receive will more likely be things you need and not a lot of gender specific clothing.
 I assure you that if you know the sex before the shower, many people who would otherwise get you things you need off your registry will end up getting you gender-specific clothing instead.
-While this is generous, their taste in clothing may not be the same as yours, you may end up with enough newborn to 3-month clothes to last a year but nothing past that point, and you won’t have much of the items you really need.
-Even if you know the sex of your baby, register for gender neutral products (car seat, Rock n Play, stroller, crib sheets, etc) if you plan on having a second baby.
+While this is generous, their taste in clothing may not be the same as yours, you may end up with enough newborn to 3-month clothes to last a year but nothing past that point, and you won’t have as many of the items you really need.
+Even if you know the sex of your baby, register for products in gender neutral colors (car seat, stroller, crib sheets, etc) if you plan on having a second baby.

-4. Test out some products before adding them to your registry.
 Test drive different strollers and try folding and unfolding them.
 See how difficult different playards are to set up.
 Try on different wraps and baby carriers before choosing what you want.
+Bonus if you can borrow a friends older baby so you can see how the carrier will feel when your baby is 15+ pounds.
 Test how easy different diaper pails are to open when you have a baby in your arms.

-6. Do your research before using any after-market products in or around the car seat.
-I’m referring to things like the back seat mirror, car seat inserts for warmth or padding, etc. Things like mirrors are considered unsafe because they can become projectiles in a car accident.
-After-market seat covers and car seat inserts are considered unsafe because they are not crash tested with the car seats and can impact the effectiveness and safety of the car seat in an accident.
+I’m referring to things like car seat inserts for warmth or padding, back seat mirror, etc. After-market seat covers and car seat inserts are considered unsafe because they are not crash tested with the car seats and can impact the effectiveness and safety of the car seat in an accident.
+Things like mirrors are considered unsafe because they can become projectiles in a car accident.
+If you really want one, get one that securely straps to the headrest and won’t fly off in an accident.
 For more on infant car seats, read On the Go: Infant Car Seats.

-7. Think ahead.
 When adding toys, feeding supplies and clothes to your registry, think ahead past the newborn stage.
-Add clothes for bigger than 6 months, add toys for crawlers, and add sippy cups and placemats.
+Add clothes for bigger than 6 months, toys for crawlers, sippy cups and placemats.
 You’ll be glad you don’t have to buy all these things later.